 Empty the contents of the egg into a bowl.
 You can use it later to bake some fabulous muffin recipes with the kids.

-Once the membrane is removed, turn the egg upside down on a paper towel and let it dry completely before the next step.
+Once you’ve dyed the shells, turn them upside down on a paper towel and let them dry completely before moving on to the next step.